 The responsibilities ASIC talk about boil down to Corporations Act 2001 requirements (this act by the by has about 1600 clauses, so yeah, there’s a lot of requirements), but there are also taxation, fair work, workplace health and safety, and myriad other legislative responsibilities that can hit you over the head, like QBCC regulations for builders, Tax Agent Board requirements for tax agents etc.

 So there’s a bunch of responsibilities, but what happens if you don’t meet them?

-This regime makes directors personally liable for PAYG Withholding (PAYGW – that’s the tax an employer withholds on employee’s pay), and Superannuation Guarantee Charge (SGC) obligations (super, unpaid super, and unpaid super penalties and interest) and from 1 April 2020 GST.
+This regime makes directors personally liable for PAYG Withholding (PAYGW – that’s the tax an employer withholds on employee’s pay), Superannuation Guarantee Charge (SGC) obligations (super, unpaid super, and unpaid super penalties and interest) and from 1 April 2020 GST.